AusDTO/dta-website/_posts/2018-08-01-gone-in-a-2-year-flash.md

 author-excerpt: "Marita is the Community Engagement Lead and Stephen is the Content Writer for the DTA’s Digital Product and Services Team."
 thumbnail: /images/blog-thumbnails/Flash-blog_thumb.png
 hero-image: /images/blog-banners/Flash-blog_hero.png
-searchexcerpt: Adobe announces this week that Flash layer will be phased out by 2020.
+searchexcerpt: Adobe announces this week that Flash player will be phased out by 2020.

 ---
 <figure>